The King Charles Yorkie is a sophisticated dog who is a 50/50 mix of the Cavalier King Charles Spaniel and the Yorkshire Terrier.

 - The second parent breed of the King Charles Yorkie, the classic blue and gold Yorkshire Terrier, is another unforgettable favorite.

-This feisty terrier has the typical Terrier personality.
+This feisty terrier has a typical Terrier personality.
 He is spunky and smart.

 Physical Traits of the King Charles Yorkie